Evolutionary dynamics in finite populations with zealots: Results

 \subsection{Mean fixation time: large $N$ limit}

 In this section, we analyze the order of the mean fixation time in terms of $N$ when $N$ is large.
-Because the mean fixation time is by definition the largest for $i=0$, i.e., the initial condition in which all the ordinary players select $B$, we focus on $t_0$.
+We assume that the fraction of zealots in the population, i.e., $m=M/N$, is fixed.
+Because the mean fixation time is by definition the largest for $i=0$, i.e., the initial condition in which all ordinary players select $B$, we focus on $t_0$.
 To evaluate $t_0$, we rewrite Eq.~\eqref{eq:t_i} for $i=0$ as